beothorn/ClojureCalc/README.md

 ClojureCalc
 ====================
-ClojureCalc is a wrapper for clojure for libre office and possibly open office.
+ClojureCalc is a wrapper for clojure on libre office and possibly open office.
 It's highly experimental.
 To install use [ClojureCalc.oxt](https://github.com/beothorn/ClojureCalc/releases/download/0.0.1/ClojureCalc.oxt)